What is ADD?

 At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to deal with their problems and become empowered to function well in society again.
 We do not look at the 'labels' they have received in the past but rather at their talents, qualities and possibilities.

 An essential part of the treatment takes place in groups.
 During group sessions, the fellows set their personal goals under the supervision and guidance of expert-by-experience counsellors.
-They also think along with each other.
+They share personal experiences, help their peers recover and support each other.
 There is a lot of recognition during these sessions since the fellows and the counsellors have (had) similar problems.
-The fellows work together on their recovery in an open atmosphere.
-Each fellow receives a workbook on 'the steps of change', which makes the process transparent, also for themselves.
+Each fellow receives a workbook on 'the steps of change', which makes the process transparent.

-Read more about our unique treatment approach here.
+Find out more about our unique treatment approach.

 ADD and medication